 After all, a good idea or initiative can be born at any level of the hierarchy, and Lean trusts the people who are doing the job to say how it should be done.

 Currently, Lean management is a concept that is widely adopted across various industries.
 However, it has actually derived from the Toyota Production System, established around 70 years ago.

-Back in late 1940’s, when Toyota put the foundations of Lean manufacturing, they aimed to reduce processes that don’t bring value to the end product.
+In the late 1940s, when Toyota put the foundations of Lean manufacturing, they aimed to reduce processes that don’t bring value to the end product.

-By doing so, they succeeded to achieve significant improvements in productivity, efficiency, cycle time and cost efficiency.
+By doing so, they succeeded in achieving significant improvements in productivity, efficiency, cycle time, and cost-efficiency.

-Thanks to this notable impact the Lean thinking has spread across many industries and evolved to 5 basic principles of Lean management as described by the Lean Management Institute.
+Thanks to this notable impact, Lean thinking has spread across many industries and evolved to 5 basic Lean management principles as described by the Lean Management Institute.

-Do not make mistake, Lean management was not created in a moment.
-It was and still is evolving gradually, thanks to many observations and the desire of people for continuous improvement.
+As you can see, Lean management was not created in a moment.
+Instead, it is evolving gradually, thanks to many observations and people's desire for continuous improvement.